 Katlyn (from Woodstock, GA, USA) started *Blue Skies & Ko * over 3 years ago.

 Hey Dreamers!
 Welcome to the journey!
 My name is Katlyn and I am the owner of Blue Skies & Ko Boutique.
 Blue Skies & Ko offers hand-stamped pieces of jewelry, simplistic and trendy pieced jewelry, and now clothing!

 Just before I jumped into my dream here with Blue Skies & Ko I was just your average server at a tavern making roughly 25K a year… This leap easily doubled my income within just a few short months.

-Çağrı Ayten (from Solingen, Germany) started Hoagard.com about 8 years ago.
+Çağrı Ayten (from Solingen, Germany) started Hoagard.com over 8 years ago.

 Hello, our names are Ali Bedrettin Boz and Cagri Ayten.
 We founded Hoagard in 2014.
 We took up designing as a new hobby and created steel samples.
 At first, nobody realizes what is going to happen.
 Results are extraordinary.
 We had not only got a new hobby but also, brought a brand new notion to interior design.

 Hoagard was established without investment.
 So it was not a gold mine between the years of 2014 and 2016 the situation was relapsing during these years.
 By making a huge leap in 2016, it has become a brand that reaches an average annual turnover of 4.5 - 5.5 million Euros.

 Today I’m happy to have Angela Li on the show.
 Angela is a student in my Create A Profitable Online Store Course and she runs a 6 figure business selling jewelry over at AzuraJewelry.com.

 Jewelry is one of the hardest products to sell online because the internet is flooded with jewelry makers of…

 Angela Ping Li (from New York, New York, United States) started Azura Jewelry almost 6 years ago.